oomph-lib/oomph-lib/README.md

 # Build the oomph-lib libraries (i.e. compile the sources
 # and turn them into libraries); specify the directory
 # that was created at the configure stage (here "build").
-# This takes a while
+# This takes a while...
 cmake --build build

 # Install, again specifying the build directory created above